Double check that your .cshrc file defines P4CONFIG,

 name, the client name, and the client directory) and some server

-C-x p H
+p4-have C-x p H |

 To list revisions last gotten, type C-x p H.